chanceeakin/portfolio-material/README.md

 ## Portfolio Notes

 ### Things I need
-section for portfolio projects
-That fun, springy text thing for technologies I know create an nginx subdomain proxy and fix it up with the DNS server
+    some sort of fun, redux thing
+    react-scroll
+    react-waypoint

 ### To Do List
     Front Page mobile issue
-    pictures for the about section
-    add the old portfolio on server side rendering add reducer for drawerType. look at react-md for inspiration
+    add the old portfolio on server side rendering add reducer for drawerType. look at react-md for inspiration That fun, springy text thing for technologies I know

 ### Projects to List
     Hunter's Website
-    Alan's Site
     My Blog
-    A previous iteration of my portfolio, hosted statically and linked to! link the previous portfolio with a subdomain.
+    web vr

 ### Done
     Footer
+    Alan's Site
+    portfolio 1.0
     figure out how to do subroutes
     about page
         add some toasts or something interactive
+        pictures for the about section
+    section for portfolio projects

+### Deployment
+	create an nginx subdomain proxy. change the conf file